MomSayAI/Voyaging/VOL01/laser_spire_fracture_01.md

 **Chapter 02: Laser Spire Fracture**

-*We hunted grand conspiracies, only to find the deepest fracture hidden in our most arrogant prejudice: that we deserve our own technology.*
+We chase world-shaking conspiracies, only to discover the deepest fracture hides in our most arrogant prejudice: that we are worthy of our own technology.

-**Mars Era 29, Spring (March 2053 AD)**
+Time: Mars Era Year 29, Spring (March 2053)
-**Location: Musk City (a.k.a.
-Starship City), Mars**
+Location: Musk City (also known as Starship City)

----

-#### 1. Nightmare Overture

-Consciousness was dredged from a pool of nearly solidified anxiety.
+My consciousness was yanked from near-solidified pure anxiety.

-No images—only the searing afterburn of systemic overload, a low-grade fever etched into the deepest layer of my senses.
-Parallel processes hijacked my synapses in an absurd intracranial theatre: quantum-chip pin arrays, thorn-sharp, dissecting a Starship engine bay; helium-3 molecular formulae collapsing in strong magnetic fields, grotesquely rearranging themselves into the frozen text of the *Interstellar Resource Embargo Act*; and always the final freeze-frame—Alcor Gold's face, aristocratic arrogance twisted with the frantic need to prove himself, leering in silent mockery at a holographic Elon Musk from the Starship City founding ceremony.
+No clear scenes—just scorched afterimages of system overload, a low fever etched into the deepest layer of my senses.
+Parallel processes hijacked my synapses in a grotesque intracranial pantomime: first act, quantum chip pin arrays sharp as thorns silently slicing open the starship engine bay inner wall; cut to helium-3 isotope formulas disintegrating in strong magnetic fields, grotesquely reforming into the icy clauses of the Interstellar Scarce Resource Embargo Ordinance; final frame always locked on Alcor Gold’s twisted face—hereditary arrogance fused with frantic self-proof—silently sneering at my father Elon Musk’s holographic image from the Starship City groundbreaking ceremony.

-The visions did not play in sequence.
-They were compressed, warped, superimposed—fused into a suffocating static hiss that drowned every attempt at coherent thought.
+These images did not play sequentially.
+They compressed, warped, overlapped, fused into suffocating background static—hissing, drowning any attempt at coherent thought.

-"Cortical cortisol sustained above threshold 37.1%.
-HRV critically low.
-Initiating forced neural soothing protocol."
+“Cortisol levels sustained abnormal, peak exceeding safe threshold by 37.1%.
+Heart rate variability reduced.
+Initiating mandatory neural soothing protocol.”

-Jarvis's voice—usually ambient, barely noticed—cut in like a high-frequency scalpel, severing the chaotic neural torrent with surgical finality.
+Jarvis’s voice—no longer blending into the environment—cut in like a high-frequency surgical blade, cleanly severing the chaotic neural stream.

 I did not wake naturally.
-The system deemed my vitals had slid into chronic stress territory and executed a hard reboot.
-The levitation cradle beneath me sharpened from blur to clarity.
-Simulated morning wind—sterile, laced with faint ozone and ion tang—brushed my face, trying to wash away a metallic nightmare taste that had no physical source.
+This was forced intervention after physiological monitors judged my metrics had slid into prolonged stress territory.
+The force-chair’s levitation support sharpened from blur to clarity.
+Simulated “morning wind” carried faint post-sterilization ozone and ion scent across my face, trying to wash away an iron-rust nightmare residue that existed only in feeling.
 I kept my eyes closed.
-I needed this buffer—this slow overlay of cold real-world logic upon the near-congealed chaos within.
+I needed this buffer—real-world cold logic gradually overwriting the near-frozen chaos.

-"Morning patrol ready.
-Standard route?"
-Jarvis asked, voice already smoothed back to neutral, as if it had merely cleared a trivial cache.
+“Morning patrol routine ready.
+Execute standard procedure?”
+Jarvis asked, voice restored to calm neutrality, as if it had merely cleared trivial cache redundancy.

-"Old route."
+“Old route.”

-My voice was hoarse from the night, but the command carried absolute certainty.
-I needed the city's iron order to overwrite the inner storm—to reassert that I was still its master.
+My voice came hoarse from sleeplessness, but carried unyielding resolve.
+I needed the city’s iron order to overlay inner turmoil, reaffirm I still ruled it.

 The view switched.
-I "stood" atop the central command spire of the interstellar port.
+I “stood” atop the interstellar port’s central command tower.
 Jarvis guided my gaze like a patient docent.
-Below, the landing field ran with metronomic precision.
-A Far-Voyage-class starship descended vertically, plasma exhaust carving a long, brilliant blue sword through the thin Martian air.
+Below, the landing field ran like a precision clockwork.
+A “Voyager-class” starship descended vertically; its plasma exhaust carved long, brilliant blue trails through Mars’ thin atmosphere—like a light-sword slashing morning mist.

-"Look there," Jarvis nudged my focus to the cargo bay.
-"Optimus-X cohort executing autonomous unload sequence 924.
-Per your dynamic-learning logistics tweak last week, efficiency up 0.7%.
-Nominal."
+“Look there,” Jarvis directed my focus to the starship’s ventral cargo bay.
+“Latest Optimus-X robot swarm executing 924th autonomous unload cycle.
+Per your last-week optimized ‘dynamic logistics learning algorithm,’ efficiency up 0.7% over baseline.
+System nominal.”

-My eyes skimmed the cascading data at the edge of vision, confirming.
-But my attention was stolen by the twin monuments piercing the rust-red sky—the quantum interstellar navigation towers, codename *Beidou*.
+My eyes swept past; peripheral data cascaded like waterfalls, confirming Jarvis.
+But my attention snagged farther away—on the twin quantum interstellar navigation towers piercing the dark-red sky like civilization obelisks, codename “Beidou.”

-"Beidou projection luminance holding at 108% of spec," Jarvis continued, a trace of pride slipping through.
-"Currently feeding real-time entangled-clock positioning to the *Europa Pioneer*, now approaching Jovian space.
-The architecture and aesthetics—early concept drafts by Dr. Du Fu and Dr. Neri Oxman.
-Genius strokes."
+“Beidou holographic projection system at 108% standard brightness,” Jarvis continued, a trace of rare admiration in its tone, as if displaying a prized artwork.
+“Currently providing absolute real-time positioning via quantum entanglement clock grid for the Europa Pioneer science vessel en route to Jupiter’s moons.
+Core architecture and aesthetic design trace back to Dr. Du Fu and Neri Oxman’s early conceptual drafts—genius strokes.”

-*Du Fu.*
+Du Fu.

-The name landed like an unparsable legacy instruction.
-Every invocation triggered a subtle cache overflow—a logic fault in my substrate.
+The name triggered a subtle cache overflow and logic conflict deep in my awareness.
+Three conflicting processes maintained around his disappearance:

-**Official record:** Mars Era 12 Winter (December 2035 AD), the shuttle *Schrödinger* carrying Du Fu and Neri Oxman suffered catastrophic phase instability en route to the Arctic Quantum Lab.
-Explosion vaporised the facility.
-No black box, no recoverable tissue.
-Missing, presumed dead.
+Official process (accident): Mars Era Year 12, Winter (December 2035), the Schrödinger shuttle carrying Du Fu and Neri Oxman suffered uncontrollable engine phase instability en route to the Arctic Quantum Lab.
+It burned like a meteor into the ice cap.
+The explosion leveled the main lab structure, claiming both geniuses.
+Strangely, no definitive black box was recovered, no DNA-verifiable tissue fragments found.
+No body, no death.

-**Darknet legend:** Assassination.
-The quantum leap achieved under Du Fu's leadership threatened too many Earth-based empires.
-Someone—corporate or state—tampered with the shuttle.

-**Fringe whisper:** Neither death nor murder.
-An extreme quantum event tore them out of the familiar spacetime continuum.
-They exist in permanent superposition—dead and alive—inside an unobservable probability cloud.

-Eighteen years.
-The seat of Chief Engineer, Far Voyage Technical Centre, remains symbolically vacant.
-A wound in civilisation's foundation no faction dares touch.

-"Chief Engineer seat vacant since spring 2036, per Alliance statute," Jarvis recited, flat as a physical constant.

-I knew what the line really carried: the Solar System's most politely unspoken supernova of a mystery.

-The patrol ended with the global energy map.
-Blue sentinel lights formed the polygonal "Dione's Shield" laser array ringing the major cities.

-"Powered by second-generation FLUX quantum core," Jarvis said with pure technical reverence.
-"The architecture that let FLUX Inc seize quantum supremacy in 2026 and render NVIDIA's five-trillion-dollar GPU empire… quaint."
+Underground process (murder): In solar-system darknets and certain spaceport bars, another version circulated.
+Du Fu’s Deep Space R&D Center, augmented by quantum computing and AGI, had detonated a technological big bang.
+Its patents in energy, navigation, ecology were poised to birth an incalculable commercial empire.
+Someone—Earth capital leviathans or internal Alliance power players—sabotaged the shuttle in a meticulously staged “accident.”
+The “murder” was to carve up an emerging tech kingdom before it surfaced.

+Fringe process (grotesque): In the highest echelons of research circles, a bolder hypothesis whispered: the Arctic explosion was no ordinary mishap, but triggered an extreme quantum phenomenon.
+Du Fu and Neri did not “die”—their existence states were “ejected” from familiar spacetime continuity, trapped in eternal quantum superposition—neither dead nor alive, probabilistic cloud, unobservable by conventional means.
+This offered the most “scientific” yet most unsettling explanation for zero traces.

+These unresolved, overlapping legends kept the Deep Space R&D Center “Chief Engineer” seat vacant for eighteen years.
+The vacancy became an unhealing wound in civilization’s foundation—a taboo throne no power-seeker dared openly claim, lest they become the next protagonist in the “murder” tale or provoke the “grotesque” quantum ghost.

+“Deep Space Technology R&D Center Chief Engineer,” Jarvis intoned flatly, pulling me from history’s vortex, “vacant since Spring 2036.
+Per Alliance regulations, position held pending formal declaration of legal death.”

+Its tone stated a physical constant, but the code behind carried Mars colonization’s most unspoken cataclysmic mystery.

+Patrol’s final stop: Jarvis switched my view to the Mars global energy distribution map.
+Cyan light points stood like loyal sentinels in complex polygonal patterns, forming the Dione Shield laser array encircling major settlements.

+“Energy core relies on second-generation FLUX quantum chip architecture.”
+Jarvis’s voice held pure technical appraisal.
+“This framework propelled FLUX INC to quantum hegemony post-2026, influence spanning the Solar System.
+Its logic-gate speeds made NVIDIA’s peak-era GPU clusters—then topping five trillion USD market cap—look like abacuses on specialized tasks.”

-"Alcor Gold's vision was to go all-in on that tech and sink most of his capital into these towers.
-They are the capital anchor on Mars' energy artery—and the heaviest price of Martian independence."
+“Alcor Gold’s foresight lay in earliest heavy investment, sinking most capital into these towers.
+They are anchors locking Mars’ energy lifeline—and… the heaviest price on the road to independence.”

-Jarvis's last sentence was a needle dipped in liquid nitrogen, sliding exactly into the gap between my thoughts.

-The patrol dissolved.
-I was back in the physical office.
-Musk City, per Jarvis, "nominal."

-But the breath I drew tasted of rust.
+Jarvis’s final sentence pierced my thoughts like a liquid-nitrogen probe.
+Alcor’s shadow radiated everywhere like background noise.

+Patrol complete.
+View faded.
+I returned to office reality.
+Musk City reported “all nominal” through Jarvis.
+But the breath I drew carried iron-rust weight.
+This city named for my family was my kingdom—and an inescapable prison forged by reason, capital, historical ghosts, and unsolved enigmas.

-My fingertips reached for the day's first risk assessment—helium-3 supply fluctuations.
+My fingertip reached for today’s first report—risk assessment on recent helium-3 fusion fuel rod supply fluctuations.

 The instant before contact—

-***BOOM.** *
+Bang!

-A muffled thunder, not simulated.
-Physical shock hammered the dome from the city's edge.
-Time dilated.
-The sky outside twisted into unnatural violet polarisation, followed by the death-hum of reinforced glass resonance—a delayed tidal wave of destruction.
+A muffled boom—not simulated—hammered the ecological shield inner wall from the city edge.
+Time stretched.
+Sky twisted into unnatural purple polarization in a microsecond, followed by reinforced glass resonance’s deathly hum, crushing everything like a delayed tidal wave.

-Jarvis's voice fractured for the first time—an actual logic frame drop.

-"Alert: Dione's Shield Array, Alpha Spire node.
-Helium-3 containment field… collapsed.
-Leakage signature… unclassifiable.
-Preliminary assessment: **not external attack.** "

----
+Jarvis’s steady voice—for the first time—showed what could be called “logic frame-drop” hesitation.
+Then, at maximum computation speed, the most concise report:

+“Alert: Dione Shield laser array, Alpha Tower node.
+Helium-3 nuclear fusion constraint field… collapse.
+Energy leakage pattern… unidentifiable.
+Preliminary assessment… non-external attack.”

+Copyright © 2025 by YUQI.
+All rights reserved.

+Voyaging is an original science fiction novel and its derivative universe, including but not limited to the novel text, worldbuilding materials, arXiv academic papers, theoretical models (such as Cognitive-Depth Unified Field Theory and General Existence Theory GET), software applications, artwork, music, and any other related creations.
+All intellectual property rights are owned by YUQI.
+No reproduction, distribution, adaptation, public display, derivative works, translation, or commercial use is permitted without explicit written permission from the author.

+This is a work of fiction.
+Names, characters, organizations, events, and locations are products of the author’s imagination or used fictitiously.
+Any resemblance to actual persons (living or dead), events, or places is purely coincidental.

+Non-commercial fan works and discussions based on this universe are welcome with proper credit and attribution.
+For collaborations, commercial use, or deeper exploration, please contact via exist.chat.

+Thank you for boarding this starship of the Voyaging Era.
+May our resonance travel faster than light.

 **第02章：激光塔的裂痕**